ecpieritz/ecpieritz/README.md

 - Currently studying analysis and systems development at Uniasselvi
 - Bootcamps by IGTI
 - Vue.js courses by Udemy and VueSchool
-- React courses by Udemy and Digital Innovation One
 - Smaller courses by Origamid.

 ---